 - Completely inverted with the Dead Ringer.
 Now the spy can afford to perform even the most suicidal of missions and fail as many times as he wants as long as he presses the cloak button.

-- Diminishing Returns for Balance: Just like the Sniper, one (maybe two) Spy is sufficient for the "precision-elimination" role.
-Too many will reduce the number of frontline units any team needs to win and an overabundance of Spies leads to the enemy team becoming overly-paranoid before long.
+- Diminishing Returns for Balance: Just like the Sniper, one (maybe two) Spies is sufficient for the "precision-elimination" role.
+Too many will reduce the number of frontline units any team needs to win, and an overabundance of Spies leads to the enemy team becoming Properly Paranoid before long.

 - Dissonant Serenity: Part of his schtick of being a high class gentleman.
 Being set on fire barely does much to dissuade him, injuries only get a rise out of him if they're fatal AND incredibly painful, and falling into the depths of hell starts boring him halfway through.